 Arrest Warrant Scam

-Scammers create a fake Caller ID, which allows them to call you and make it appear that they are calling from a local police, sheriff or other law enforcement agency.
+Scammers create a fake Caller ID, which allows them to call you and make it appear that they are calling from local police, sheriff, or other law enforcement agency.
 They say there is a warrant out for your arrest, but that you can pay a fine in order to avoid criminal charges.
-Of course, these scammers don't take credit cards; only a Western Union MoneyGram, other wire transfer or pre-paid debit card will do.
+Of course, these scammers don't take credit cards; only a Western Union MoneyGram, other wire transfer, or pre-paid debit card will do.

 Identity theft occurs when someone appropriates another's personal information without their knowledge to commit theft or fraud.
 Identity theft is a vehicle for perpetrating other types of fraud schemes.
 Typically, the victim is led to believe they are divulging sensitive personal information to a legitimate business, sometimes as a response to an email solicitation to update billing or membership information, or as an application to a fraudulent Internet job posting.

-Money Transfers, Wire Services, and Green Dot Money Paks
+Money Transfers, Wire Services, & Green Dot Money Paks

-For fraud information on these products, refer to their links below:
+For fraud information on these products, refer to the links below:

 Lower your chances of falling victim to fraud by checking out these eight things you should never do when using a money transfer service.